MOARdV/qcSystemGenerator/README.md

   was going on, and why I did it the way I did.
 Some of these comments are to highlight where I did things differently, and why.

+## BUILDING

+The project includes a solution file for Microsoft Visual Studio 2022.
+I've tried to stick to STL and standard C++ constructs, so I think it can be built with other compilers.
+I don't have access to an environment where I can test that, however.

 ## USAGE

 Quickstart: